Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models

-In some cases, especially rape and sexual assault, we usually have mixed DNA samples, in which case, there are more than 2 alleles at some loci in the samples.
-In fact, even in cases where stains appear to have originated from a single contributor and exhibit only one or two alleles per locus, they could potentially be mixtures where one contributor is concealed by another.
-This phenomenon is referred to as the masking effect \cite{buckleton2007towards}.
-This means that even though it is important to know the number of contributors or the proportions in a mixed stain, it is in practice almost never possible.
-A study based on the CODIS set showed that around 3\% of mixtures involving three individuals would be incorrectly identified as mixtures of only two individuals.
-Over 70\% of mixtures involving four individuals would be inaccurately classified as mixtures of two or three individuals if only the maximum number of alleles observed at any tested locus is considered \cite{paoletti2005empirical}.
+In some cases, especially rape and sexual assault, DNA samples are \textit{mixed} from multiple contributors, where we usually detect more than two alleles at one locus.
+However, even in cases where samples appear to have originated from a single contributor and exhibit only one or two alleles per locus, they could potentially be mixtures where one contributor is concealed by another one (masking effect; \cite{buckleton2007towards}).
+Thus, it is usually impossible to identify the number of contributors in a DNA sample correctly. \cite{paoletti2005empirical} showed that around 3\% of mixtures involving three individuals would be incorrectly identified as mixtures of only two individuals, and over 70\% of mixtures involving four individuals would be inaccurately classified as mixtures of two or three individuals if only the maximum number of alleles observed at any tested locus is considered.

-Peak height or area information from the EPG result (see \cite{curran2009statistics}) can be used in analyzing mixed DNA sample, as generally the major contributor will make larger peaks \cite{buckleton2007towards}.
-To be more specific, experiments showed that if two DNA templates are mixed together, the approximate ratio will remain consistent when comparing the peak areas or heights of different component alleles within a locus \cite{lygo1994validation,sparkes1996validation}.
-Buckleton \textit{et al.} defined the mixture proportion as the ratio of the minor peak heights to the total peak height \cite{buckleton2005forensic}, i.e.,
+Peak height or area information from the electropherogram (Section~\ref{sec: DNA}) can be used in analyzing mixed DNA samples, as the major contributor will make larger peaks \citep{buckleton2007towards}: if two DNA profiles are mixed together, the approximate ratio will remain consistent when comparing the peak areas or heights of different component alleles within a locus \citep{lygo1994validation,sparkes1996validation}.
+Yet, the computational complexity increases very quickly with the number of contributors \citep{clayton1998analysis}.

-where $\phi_i$ is the height (in RFU) of peak $i$ in EPG where ``min'' and ``maj'' denote the minor and major peaks respectively.
-With the increase of the number of contributors, the computational complexity rises very quickly.
-It is impossible to manually analyze a three-person mixture, unless there is a clearly dominant component present in one of the constituent profiles or the third profile is sufficiently weak to not complicate the interpretation of the other two \cite{clayton1998analysis}.
-A common way of using peak height information is to rule out unrealistic genetic combinations.